A service system with packing constraints: Greedy randomized algorithm achieving sublinear in scale optimality gap: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Subsection~\ref{subsec-notation}, we introduce basic notation and conventions that will be used throughout the paper.
 The model, the GRAND($Z^p$) algorithm and the asymptotic regime are formally defined in Section~\ref{sec-model}.
 We state Theorem~\ref{thm-zp}, the main result on the asymptotic optimality of GRAND($Z^p$), in Section~\ref{sec:main-thm}.
-The basic system dynamics, together with additional notation and terminology, are described in Section~\ref{sec-basic-dyn}.
 In Section~\ref{sec-prelim}, we collect some results and observations obtained in \cite{StZh2013}, which are needed for our proofs.
 The proof of Theorem~\ref{thm-zp} is in Section~\ref{sec-grand-zp}, with the proofs of some auxilliary results given in the Appendix.
 The paper is concluded in Section~\ref{sec-discuss} with some discussion and suggestions for future work.